dlbewley/demo-autofs/argo-apps/readme.md

       key: "demo autofs client/userData"
 ```

-This will automatically create a Secret named `cloudinitdisk-client`.
+This ExternalSecret will cause a Secret named `cloudinitdisk-client` to be generated by the ESO.

-# Todo

-- Refactor to use ESO info above instead of the current hack.